-PHASE II: SUPPORTING IMPLEMENTATION
+PART II: SUPPORTING IMPLEMENTATION

-- 23. Supporting implementation of HKFRSs takes a number of forms.
+- 17. Supporting implementation of HKFRSs takes a number of forms.
 First, HKFRSs need to remain converged with IFRSs through both product and process.
 Second, Hong Kong needs to be positioned to ensure that issues of importance to Hong Kong are addressed by the IASB.
-This requires participation in international processes at as many levels as considered appropriate. - 24.
-The IASB has recently released a Statement of Best Practice: Working Relationships between the IASB and other Accounting Standard-Setters.
-Key points in this Statement support Council's aims in Phase II of the international convergence programme and are discussed in the following sections.
+This requires participation in international processes at as many levels as considered appropriate. - 18.
+The IASB released a Statement of Best Practice: Working Relationships between the IASB and other Accounting Standard-Setters in 2006.
+Although developed a while ago, the Statement largely remains relevant.
+Key points in this Statement support Council's aims in the international convergence programme and are discussed in the following sections.
 In particular, the Statement expects Accounting Standard-Setters such as the Institute to: - a. play a key part in the development of IFRSs by providing a conduit between the IASB and stakeholders in Hong Kong; - b. assist stakeholders in understanding proposals for developments in IFRSs and encourage stakeholders to comment on IASB consultative documents both to the Institute and to the IASB: - c. prepare its own comments on IASB consultative documents; - d. monitor the work of the IASB so that conceptual differences of opinion can be conveyed to the IASB as early as possible in the life of a project; - e. work with other Accounting Standard Setters on issues of common interest; and - f. consider opportunities provided by the IASB to participate in IASB projects or to provide staff assistance on a specific IASB project.